beam-community/bamboo/README.md

 ## Interceptors

 It's possible to configure per Mailer interceptors.
-Interceptors allow to modify / intercept (block) email on the fly.
+Interceptors allow you to modify or block emails on the fly.

 ```elixir
 # config/config.exs